 Have you laid in bed at night exhausted, yet unable to go to sleep because you constantly have the urge to move your legs?
 Unfortunately, this scenario, known as restless legs syndrome (RLS), is more common than you think.
+In most cases, there are no direct causes of restless legs syndrome.
 And it can be very frustrating.

 Restless legs syndrome is a pretty basic condition that affects up to 10% of adults in the U.S. However, the cause of restless legs syndrome is hard to determine.
 Conventional medicine treats RLS with harsh medications such as Requip, Mirapex, Horizant, and Neupro.1 These medications have harsh side effects such as stomach pain, constipation, nausea, vomiting or diarrhea.
 What’s more is that it doesn’t get to the root cause of your restless legs syndrome.